soon-teh/soon-teh.github.io/_posts/2023-06-07-intro-to-rustworkx.md

 <img class="mx-auto d-block mb-2 post-img" src="/assets/img/2023-06-07/betweenness.png"><br>

-In an unweighted scenario, it appears that the nodes 12 and 14 are nodes with the highest betweeness centrality.
-What would happened if the weight (CNOT error rates) are taken into account?
+In an unweighted scenario, it appears that nodes 12 and 14 are nodes with the highest betweenness centrality.
+What would happen if the weight (CNOT error rates) are taken into account?

 ### Distance Matrix
-To investigate the effect of weighted graoh, the weighted variation of betweenness centrality is needed.<d-cite key="Brandes2008Varia-5940"></d-cite> Instead of implementing the the algorithm, one can look into a different but simpler metrics - distance matrix to evaluate the quality of a node.
-In this case, the distance matrix is a two-dimensional symmetric square matrix where the elements, $x_ij$ is the shortest path length betweeen the node $i$ and $j$.
-This is conveniently available in rustworkx as `floyd_warshall_numpy`:
+To investigate the effect of a weighted graph, the weighted variation of betweenness centrality is needed.<d-cite key="Brandes2008Varia-5940"></d-cite> Instead of implementing the algorithm, one can look into a different but simpler metric - distance matrix to evaluate the quality of a node.
+In this case, the distance matrix is a two-dimensional symmetric square matrix where the elements $x_ij$ is the shortest path length between the node $i$ and $j$.
+This is readily available as `floyd_warshall_numpy`:

 ```python
 import matplotlib.pyplot as plt